Hiring Millennials: 5 Things You Need to Know in 2021

-Today’s millennial is surrounded continuously by sensory overload, making them extremely talented in juggling multiple tasks at once.
+Today's millennials are continuously surrounded by sensory overload, making them highly talented in juggling multiple tasks.

-To make sure they stay on track, give them clear direction and expectations.
+To ensure they stay on track, give them clear direction and expectations.

-While millennials are soon to be surpassed by Generation Z when it comes to technology, they are still incredibly tech-savvy.
+While millennials are soon to be surpassed by Generation Z regarding technology, they are still incredibly tech-savvy.

-While this skill may not be relevant to every job, it’s an essential trait because they can adapt well to any technological changes in the business later on.
+While this skill may not be relevant to every job, it's essential because they can adapt well to any technological changes in the business later on.

 They don't need hand-holding when setting up their email and are quick to problem solve because technology is in their DNA.